herry13/nuri-lang/README.md

 - division `/`
 - modulo `%`

+TODO: other arithmetic functions such as _power_ and _square-root_ will be supported in the next version.

-Note that the operands of the arithmetic functions should be integers, floats, or mixed.
+Note that the operands of the arithmetic functions should be integers, floats, or both.

 ```javascript
 main {